mhscc/web-dev-workshop/nextjs/NEXTJSTUTORIAL.md

 ### Component
-Components is a block of code that we can use multiple times.
-For example, a navbar is a component
+Components is a block of code that is reusable virtually everywhere in a project.
+For example, every page in a website may have header and footer, and they can be written as a component to easily integrate it in a project.
+Without components, your application will need to write same code that constitutes header and footer for each of the pages in your website.
+Components essentially makes code less redundant.

 Reusability is the golden rule in programming.
 Always try to make your **reusable** and **readable**.

+Also, it is generally a good idea to create a folder named "Components", and organize each of your components to a distinct file to not have difficulty browsing through your own code.

 Carefully watch this video to learn how to create and use a [component](https://www.youtube.com/watch?v=MJT_WXdSPjE&list=PL4cUxeGkcC9g9gP2onazU5-2M-AzA8eBw&index=4) in your NextJS project.